Run matched filters in EMIT product¶

 emit.AUTH_METHOD = "token"

-emit.TOKEN = "eyJ0..." # copy your token here
+emit.TOKEN = "ey..." # copy your token here

 headers = {"Authorization": f"Bearer {emit.TOKEN}"}

-product = download_utils.download_product(link, headers=headers, verify=True)
+product = download_utils.download_product(link, headers=headers, verify=True,

 else: